-NOTE 2: It is not recommended to set the geolocation update reporting periods to less than 3.5 min.
+NOTE 2: It is not recommended to set the geolocation update period to less than 3.5 min.
 See §5.1.3.3 for guidelines on best practices for periodic configuration.
+The report period is controlled by registers 0x 20 (Core Tick), 0x 22 (Ticks per Geolocation Update in STILL state) and 0x 23(Ticks per Geolocation Update in MOBILE state).